multinet-app/multinet-docs/multinet.rst

 If you click on the new network, you will be taken to the network view, which aggregates various pieces of information about this network, and provides links to visualization applications.
-Note that the main panel displays some characeristic information such as the number of nodes and edges, and the drawer at the bottom displays information about the node types comprising this network, the edge table that provides the connectivity, and a paged view of the nodes themselves, identified by their node IDs.
+Note that the main panel displays some characteristic information such as the number of nodes and edges, and the drawer at the bottom displays information about the node types comprising this network, the edge table that provides the connectivity, and a paged view of the nodes themselves, identified by their node IDs.
 Clicking on these items will bring you